 Do I have this discipline thing down pat?
 No, not by any means.
 But I do find that the more disciplined I am, the smoother our day goes and the more time I have to focus on what’s really important.

-How about you?
+How are your time management skills?
 Is discipline something you struggle with?
 What areas do you try to be disciplined in?